eric1357a/SOS/README.md

 Reward ("seafood001", 2500) #=> 200 point
 ```

-- show all the available stationaries in different category.
+- show list of all the available stationaries in different category, sortable
-- provide a search menu by entering keywords (item type, brand name, etc..)
-- The list of stationaries can be sorted in different orders.
-- Each stationery item has a unique number, name, descriptions, category and price.
 - Similar search function also available for gift redemption.
 E.g. gift with less than 300 points

 When client place an order online, the client will choose for delivery or self-pick up at main office.